kojix2/libui_paradise/README.md

 ## Libui Form

 **Form** is a container that takes labels for its contents.
+This is currently just a stub though - we may have to research this with better examples.

 ## Libui Checkbox

-A simple checkbox example:
+A simple checkbox example in **plain** ruby-libui follows:

     checkbox = UI.checkbox('Checkbox')
     checkbox_toggle_callback = proc { |ptr|